Working with microbial abundances

 Indexing and selecting

-s wrap a sparse matrix, and you can access the values as you would a normal matrix.
-In julia, you can pull out specific values using [row, col]
+CommunityProfiles wrap a sparse matrix, and you can access the values as you would a normal matrix.
+In julia, you can pull out specific values using [row, col].
+So for example, to get the 3rd row, 2nd column, of matrix mat:

 julia> mat = reshape(1:12, 4, 3) |> collect